12 Things You Should Never Buy Used

 Perfume and beauty products

 It may surprise you, but perfume actually has an expiration date.
 To avoid encountering nasty (and possibly even dangerous) past-peak perfume, it’s best to buy your scents new.
 The same goes for products like lotion and makeup.
 Anything like that, that goes directly on your face, is best bought without having been on someone else’s first.
-Check out some more things you never knew had an expiration date.
+These are the things you should absolutely never buy at garage sales.

 Most school supplies—pencils, rulers, folders, and the like—aren’t particularly expensive as it is, and you’re probably not getting much of a deal if you buy them at a thrift store.
 In some cases, buying them new might actually be cheaper—many thrift stores sell items for a minimum of $3, and you can get school supplies for less than that on sale or at the dollar store.
 (Textbooks, however, are a totally different story—go ahead and save yourself lots of cash by buying those used.)
 Here are some more things you should be buying from the dollar store.